 Facts you should know about LASER vision correction:

-What are LASIK and PRK?
+What is LASIK and PRK?

 In LASER vision correction, an excimer LASER is used to sculpt the cornea to correct near-sightedness, far-sightedness and astigmatism.
 In this way, the cornea’s refractive power is changed to correct for the eye’s refractive error.